-HMRC will reimburse 80% of furloughed workers wage costs, up to a cap of £2,500 a month, plus the associated Employer National Insurance Contributions (NIC) and minimum automatic enrolment employer contributions on the 80% wage.
-The mechanics of how to attribute the relevant NIC and pensions have yet to be determined by the Government.
+HMRC will reimburse 80% of furloughed workers’ wage costs, up to a cap of £2,500 a month.
+However, the employer will be required to pay the associated Employer National Insurance Contributions (NIC) and minimum automatic enrolment (AE) employer contributions on the 80% wage .

 Additional employer pension contributions above the minimum mandatory employer contribution are excluded.

-We are unclear at this stage whether the funding of the wages by HMRC will be offset by any outstanding tax liabilities.
-This could negate the effectiveness of the Scheme for distressed businesses, who were deferring relief under Time to Pay.
+It appears that the funding of the wages by HMRC will not be offset by any outstanding tax liabilities.
+This is good news, as otherwise it could negate the effectiveness of the Scheme for distressed businesses, who were deferring relief under Time to Pay.

 How do you determine variable pay?

 The calculation of Variable pay will require employers to have access to detailed payroll records for the last year.
 If you use a payroll agency, you will need to ensure you get the relevant information from them.